rsthn/rin-front/docs/elems/r-panel.md

 # Methods

 ### void `show` (bool silent=false)
 Shows the panel visible by adding `active` class to the element.
-If `silent` is true and `data-route` enabled, the current route will be updated.
+If `silent` is true and `data-route` enabled, the current route will not be updated.
 Fires `panelShown` event.

 <br/>